 So hopefully the Lakers can make up for their first two losses to the Thunder with a dominant victory on Friday.
 They’re currently sitting at the seventh place of the Western Conference standings so they can’t really afford to once again fool around and drop these types of winnable games for two straight day in a row.

 The last thing they want is to go to overtime or lose to a mediocre-to-bad team for the second straight night in a row.
 As Lakers legend James Worthy said in a memorable post-loss rant following one of their prior losses to OKC, L.A. can’t have the mentality where they expect their opponents to fear them.
 Not with the way they’ve played so far.
 They actually have to find ways to dominate these teams from the get-go until the final buzzer, not in spurts.
 So if the Lakers once again allow OKC to outwork them for the third game in a row, then Worthy will probably head to Oklahoma, kick these guys off the team plane, and put them on a greyhound bus back to L.A. himself.

 Notes and Updates

-The Lakers and Thunder will tip-off at 5 p.m.
-PT on Wednesday.
-The game will only be televised locally on Spectrum SportsNet.
+The Lakers and Thunder will tip off in Oklahoma City at 5 p.m.
+PT on Friday.
+The game will be televised locally on Spectrum SportsNet.